-It’s possible to earn 6-figure in 6 months while traveling, but keep in mind that the ratio for this situation to happen to you is probably one to a million.
+It's possible to earn 6-figure in 6 months while traveling and there are a lot of remote jobs you can start immediately, but keep in mind that the ratio for this situation to happen to you is probably one to a million.

 As someone with some salty personality, I'm not gonna focus on the propaganda some people try to tell you about quitting the job to become a digital nomad.
 Instead, I'm going to focus on some shortcomings that I was facing when I spent a month becoming a digital nomad during my last trip.